Konsaki wrote: 'Voyage'

 And I'm just taking a shot in the dark, here, but wouldn't refusing to wear a uniform be a act/sign of rebellion?

-You also forget that Ranma often plays things cool, at first, in those kinds of situations.
-Like he doesn't care, or isn't concerned.
 And maybe he doesn't, since his classmates (who may or may not have been under the wrong impression, regarding Ranma's actions) had to ask the time that he had ever cared about his grades.